 The park and biodiversity garden on Green Point Common are a highlight of any visit to Cape Town, and completely free.

-In the last three years Bree Street has become ultra fashionable, its wide road strewn on either side with pubs, bistros, restaurants, coffee shops and boutiques.
+In the last few years Bree Street has become ultra fashionable, its wide road strewn on either side with pubs, bistros, restaurants, coffee shops and boutiques.

 Down the centre are a series of fever-tree-laden paved islands that serve as smoke-break hangouts, and act as a great shady way to explore the road.